timwaters/mapwarper/README_API.md

 }
 }}}
 ```
-If not found, with format=json, the following response will be returned:
+If not found with format=json, the following response will be returned, along with a HTTP 404 status:
 ```
 {"items":[],"stat":"not found"}
 ```
-with a HTTP 404 status

 **Elements**